moveit/moveit2_tutorials/doc/tutorials/planning_around_objects/planning_around_objects.rst

 3 Create a Collision Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the next block of code we create a collision object.
+In the next block of code, we create a collision object.
-The first thing to notice is that it is being place in the frame of the robot.
+The first thing to notice is that it is being placed in the frame of the robot.
-If we had a preception system that reported the location of objects in our scene that we wanted to plan around this is the sort of message it would build.
+If we had a perception system that reported the location of obstacles in our scene, then this is the sort of message it would build.
-As this is just an example we are creating it manually.
+Because this is just an example, we are creating it manually.
-One thing to notice at the end of this block of code is that we set the operation on this message to ADD.
+One thing to notice at the end of this block of code is that we set the operation on this message to ``ADD``.
-This is so it gets added to the collision scene.
+This results in the object getting added to the collision scene.
 Place this code right after the block you just updated to set the target pose and before planning.

 .. code-block:: C++